+Amount and

+Nature of

+Beneficial Percentage

-Title of Class Name of Beneficial Owner (1) Amount and Nature of Beneficial Ownership Percentage of Class Common Stock Jeffrey I. Binder 8,962,415 (2) 7.11% Common Stock David Lamadrid 728,989 (3) Common Stock Frank Koretsky 20,115,933 (4) 15.84% Common Stock Andrew Glashow 700,000 (5) All directors and executive officers as a group (7 persons) 32,742,431 25.72%
+Title of Class Name of Beneficial Owner (1) Ownership of Class

+Common Stock Jeffrey I. Binder 8,962,415(2) 7.11

+Common Stock David Lamadrid 728,989(3)

+Common Stock Frank Koretsky 20,115,933(4) 15.84

+Common Stock Andrew Glashow 700,000(5)

+All directors and executive officers as a group (7 persons) 32,742,431 25.72

-- Indicates ownership of less than 1% of the outstanding shares of the Company's common stock. - Except as otherwise indicated, to our knowledge, the persons named in this table have sole voting, investment and dispositive power with respect to all shares of common stock listed.
+\ Indicates ownership of less than 1% of the outstanding shares of the Company's common stock.

+- Except as otherwise indicated, to our knowledge, the persons named in this table have sole voting, investment and dispositive power with respect to all shares of common stock listed.
 Under the rules of the Securities and Exchange Commission, a person (or group of persons) is deemed to be a "beneficial owner" of a security if he or she, directly or indirectly, has or shares the power to vote or to direct the voting of such security, or the power to dispose of or to direct the disposition of such security.
 Accordingly, more than one person may be deemed to be a beneficial owner of the same security.
-A person is also deemed to be a beneficial owner of any security, which that person has the right to acquire within 60 days, such as options or warrants to purchase our common stock. - Includes (i) 8,717,971 shares of our common stock directly held by Mr. Binder; and (ii) 244,444 shares acquirable upon exercise of Warrants underlying Special Warrants. - Includes (i) 703,989 shares of our common stock held directly by Mr. Lamadrid, our former Chief Financial Officer, and 25,000 shares issuable upon exercise of a warrant that is currently exercisable. - Includes (i) 13,474,821 shares of our common stock directly held by Mr. Koretsky; (ii) 1,198,568 shares acquirable upon exercise of Warrants underlying Special Warrants; and (iii) 5,442,544 shares of our common stock held of record by Newcan.
+A person is also deemed to be a beneficial owner of any security, which that person has the right to acquire within 60 days, such as options or warrants to purchase our common stock. - Includes (i) 8,717,971 shares of our common stock directly held by Mr. Binder; and (ii) 244,444 Unit Warrant Shares. - Includes (i) 703,989 shares of our common stock held directly by Mr. Lamadrid, our former Chief Financial Officer, and 25,000 shares issuable upon exercise of a warrant that is currently exercisable. - Includes (i) 13,474,821 shares of our common stock directly held by Mr. Koretsky; (ii) 1,198,568 Unit Warrant Shares and (iii) 5,442,544 shares of our common stock held of record by Newcan.
 Mr. Koretsky is the beneficial owner and has voting and investment power over the securities held by Newcan. - Represents shares of our common stock held of record by Star Associates, LLC, an entity wholly owned by Mr. Glashow.
 Mr. Glashow is the beneficial owner of Star Associates, LLC and has voting and investment power over the securities held by Star Associates, LLC.